 - Signing DOES NOT delays talking (Tang 2014, Higgins et. al, 2023) - The flip side is true too: Talking does NOT delay signing - Deaf kids DON'T have to learn one language at a time.
 "Either or" thinking is unnecessary.
 (Humphries et. al, 2012; Yim, 2012) - Learning more than one language DOES NOT cause "language confusion."
-(Williams & Heinlein, 2013) - You SHOULD sign EVEN THOUGH your kid's technology is so advanced.
+(Williams & Heinlein, 2013) - You SHOULD/CAN sign EVEN THOUGH your kid's technology is so advanced.
 CI outcomes are highly varied.
 (Petersen et. al 2010) - EVEN if you don't sign fluently in the early years, your kid CAN learn sign language.
 (Lieberman et. al, 2022) - WITH intention, intervention, and ample access, your child CAN develop two full languages.
-Yim 2012, Bunta et al., 2016 error, problems and confusion, has been replaced... for coherence with the new plurilingual perspective and the recognition of the positive role of language interaction.
-(Menendez, 2010)
+Yim 2012, Bunta et al., 2016 philosophy begins at identification.
+An environment that allows for deaf children to become bimodal bilinguals is effective in avoiding language delays (Hamilton & Clark 2020; Hassanzadeh 2012) and language deprivation (Hallet al. 2017)